 I’m always thinking about new ways to create clear and compelling content that can help my readers better understand the whys and how-tos of a feature.
-One of the approaches that I’ve started to follow recently is playing with the concept of interactivity to enhance the user experience.
+To enhance the user experience and usability of the content I create, I’ve been playing around for a while with the concept of interactivity.

 Adding interactivity to your content has many advantages:

-- The readers’ engagement and consequently, their level of attention increases.
-They are actively involved in the creation process of a customized documentation
+- The readers’ engagement and, consequently, their level of attention increases.
+They are actively involved in the creation process of customized documentation.

 - The amount of information displayed is significantly narrowed.